 As I wrote in my last article, some of the best producers in Spain have reached an inflection point in what they think Spanish wine should be.
 Since Rioja is the epicenter of this movement it will be where I direct the focus of this article.

-As we drove up and down Rioja Alavesa and Rioja Alta, what amazed and boggled my mind was the sheer size and quantity of mega Bodega (Bodega = winery) that frequently dot the landscape with their 2-3 story glistening facilities contrasting against the natural landscape.
+As we drove up and down Rioja Alavesa and Rioja Alta, what amazed and boggled my mind was the sheer size and quantity of mega Bodega (Bodega = winery) that frequently dot the landscape with their 2-3 story glistening facilities that contrast against the natural landscape and in some cases sport the name of the bodega in enormous story high letters.
 However, the enormity is the least puzzling part of my confusion as I know that most Rioja producers make oceans of wine and require a big facility.
 It was the lack of recognition of these brands that surprised me.
-It was as if all the investment went into making the facility look attractive, while the money could have been better spent improving wine quality through the vineyard.
-Since for many producers the manufacturing process is held in higher regards than say growing practices, more attention is thus paid to the “factory” instead of the vineyard.
+It was as if all the investment went into making the facility look attractive, whilst the money could have maybe been better spent on ways to improve wine quality.
+For many producers, the manufacturing process is held in higher regards than say growing practices.
+Thus, more attention is paid to the “factory” instead of the vineyard.

 This leads us to the two most controversial issues in Rioja and Spain today:

-2) Lack of quality indicators on wine labels (does not exist)
+– Lack of actual quality indicators on wine labels (does not exist)

-The lack of information on wine labels is misleading to the consumer and is preventing the best wines from advancing the reputation of Spain in the global marketplace.
-Spain has a good to very good reputation globally, but it should be better.
+The lack of information on wine labels is misleading to the consumer and is holding back the best wines of Spain from advancing the reputation of Spain in the global marketplace.
+Spain has a good to very good reputation globally, but frankly, it should be better, especially in Rioja.
 Rioja is the most recognized wine region of Spain in the world, but how is it that Spain’s most iconic wine comes from Ribera del Duero (Vega Sicilia Unico)?

 What is most commonly seen on a Rioja wine label is the designation from the Consejo that denotes either Joven, Crianza, Reserva or Gran Reserva classification.
-The requirements are strictly enforced to ensure a wine spends a minimum amount of time in oak barrel and then bottle before it is sold.
-In Rioja this tells us nothing of where the grapes come from as there are about 200 villages that vary in soils, altitudes and climates.
+The requirements are strictly enforced to ensure a wine spends a minimum amount of time in oak barrel and bottle before it is sold.
+In Rioja, this tells us nothing of where the grapes may have come from out of the 200+ villages that vary in soils, altitudes, and climates.
 A wine can be labeled “Gran Reserva”, deemed the top designation in Spain, but can vary in quality and character drastically from another producer’s “Gran Reserva”.
-The producer of an inferior wine can gain credence from these lax rules, while the hard-working producer who tends a magnificent piece of land and makes an incredible wine loses as he cannot separate his wine from the inferior wine since they are both eligible to use “Gran Reserva” so long as they follow the aging requirements.
+The producer of a worse wine can gain credence from these lax rules, while the hard-working producer who tends a magnificent piece of land and makes an incredible wine loses as he cannot separate his wine from the inferior wine since they are both eligible to use “Gran Reserva” so long as they follow the aging requirements.
 By sticking to this rigid system, Spain has set anchors on their best wine producers by not allowing them to be able to legally separate themselves as higher quality or from a specific site.

-Since quality indicators are nowhere to be seen and the classification system is too rigid, producers are labeling their wine with the most basic classification (green Joven label) as this gives them the most flexibility while still being able to legally use the DOCa for origin in Rioja which is very important for marketing purposes.
+Since quality indicators are nowhere to be seen and the classification system is too rigid, producers are labeling their wine with the most basic classification (green Joven label) as this gives them the most flexibility within the rules and still legally use the DOCa as the origin in Rioja which is very important for marketing purposes.
 Rioja is a brand unto itself.

 So what are quality indicators?
-The most famous quality indicators are from Burgundy where Premier and Grand Cru status at the very least guarantees the wine comes from high quality terroir (though says nothing about viticulture and wine making).
-While producer is an important aspect of wine quality as it can transcend vintage conditions and recognize when not to do something, quality in most cases should start with good terroir.
+The most famous quality indicators are from Burgundy where Premier and Grand Cru status at the very least guarantees the wine comes from high-quality terroir (though says nothing about viticulture and winemaking).
+While the producer is an important aspect of wine quality as it can transcend vintage conditions and recognize when not to do something, quality in most cases should start with good terroir.
 Diversions from this are obvious and are similar to when someone you know well is not acting like themselves, the lack of authenticity sticks out.

 Telmo asked me, “What is traditional Rioja?
-I don’t think we really know what traditional Rioja is.”
-His point being that there is not just one great classic example of what a Rioja wine is or should be.
-I agree with him, and believe that he and other like-minded pioneers are doing their best to take Rioja to the next level, it’s only been about 130 years or so.
-It will take a lot of hard work and time to get there but in the end everyone wins: Spain, the wine producers, the local economy, and wine consumers.
-The only people to lose out will be those that can’t keep up or are revealed for what they are.
+I don’t think we really know what traditional Rioja is.”.
+I agree with him, and believe that he and other like-minded producers are doing their best to take Rioja to the next level, it’s only been about 130 years or so.